opendatasoft/codelibrary/content/widget-tricks/filter-as-list/4/index.md

 ---
-title: "4 - Months over several years range selector"
+title: "Filters as an HTML Select - 4"
 height: 500
 ---